Adaptive Robust High-Precision Atomic Gravimetry: Precision improvement of realistic atomic gravimeters

+In conventional frequentist estimation, one may choose $T_{max}$ to achieve the highest precision, but the dynamic range becomes smallest due to phase ambiguities.
+In our BGE, one may choose a suitable minimum interrogation time $T_{min}$ to ensure a high dynamic range, whereas increasing $T_i$ improves the measurement precision.
+Moreover there is no need to scan at least three different fringes to pre-estimate $g$.
+Notably, the measurement precision can be significantly enhanced under noisy condition, opening up promising practical applications.

-First, we consider the state-of-the-art fountain atomic gravimeter and compare the measurement precision achieved by our BGE and conventional method under different experimental conditions.
-Here, we set $k_{eff} = 1.61\times 10^{7}$~rad/m, $T_{max} = 0.3$~s, $C = 0.15$, and $R = 5 \times 10^7$ as achieved in experiment~\cite{hu2013demonstration}.
+In our simulation, we consider a transportable atomic gravimeter with Cs atoms~\cite{wu2019gravity} as an example.
+Fixing the total interrogation time as $\tilde{T}=40~T_{max}$, we assume the conventional frequentist protocol takes $40$ measurements with $T_{max}=0.12~s$, while our BGE performs $51$ measurements with $a=1.25$.
+Figure~\ref{Comparison}(a) shows the measurement precisions versus the interrogation time $\tilde{T}$.
+Although the precisions are almost the same when $\sigma_g=0$, the improvement becomes significant when noises appear.
+The precision of the conventional protocol rapidly decreases with the noise strength.
+When $\sigma_g = 6\times 10^{-8}$~m/s$^2$, our BGE can achieve a precision that is $5$ times greater than that of the conventional method.
+Moreover, the stronger the phase noise, the more significant this improvement will be.
+While for the state-of-the-art fountain atomic gravimeter and compare the measurement precision achieved by our BGE and conventional method under different experimental conditions.
+Here, we set $k_{\rm{eff}} = 1.61\times 10^{7}$~rad/m, $T_{max} = 0.3$~s, $C = 0.15$, and $R = 5 \times 10^7$ as achieved in experiment~\cite{hu2013demonstration}.
 Assuming the conventional method takes $40$ measurements in total to perform the gravity measurement, the Bayesian method will apply $56$ measurements for the same total interrogation time in the case of $a=1.25$.
 When $\sigma_g=0$, the final precision is almost the same of two method.
 The improvement becomes significant when noises appear.
 The precision achievable through the conventional method rapidly decreases with the noise strength.
-For a Rb atomic gravimeter under the phase noise with $\sigma_g = 8\times 10^{-9}$~m/s$^2$, our BGE can achieve a precision that is 10 times greater than that of the conventional method, see Fig.~\ref{Fountain comparison}.
+For a Rb atomic gravimeter under the phase noise with $\sigma_g = 8\times 10^{-9}$~m/s$^2$, our BGE can achieve a precision that is 10 times greater than that of the conventional method, see figure~\ref{Comparison}(b).

 Increasing the interrogation time can improve the measurement precision, the current maximum interrogation time that can be applied to gravimeter is 1.15 s~\cite{dickerson2013multiaxis}.
 However, a larger interrogation time means a narrower Gaussian distribution of the likelihood function, and a greater impact of phase noise, resulting in faster unreliable result in the BGE iteration process.
 Meanwhile, the increase in interrogation time can also cause several problems.
 The first is that the length of the interference cavity of the gravimeter increases dramatically.
 The second is the need to reduce the temperature of the atomic cloud to the order of tens of nK, in order to reduce the effects of decoherence over such a long interrogation time.
 Finally, the longer the interrogation time, the narrower the Gaussian distribution of the likelihood function, and the greater the phase noise introduced, which makes the faster unreliable result in the BGE iteration.